Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Abstract

 \section{Abstract}

-The discrete \Fr distance is a popular measure for comparing sequences of points or polygonal curves.
-An important variant is the \emph{discrete \Fr distance under translation}, which is invariant under translations and thus enables detection of similar movement patterns in different spatial domains.
-For sequences of $n$ points in the plane, the fastest known algorithm for the discrete \Fr distance under translation runs in time $\tOh(n^{5})$ [Ben Avraham, Kaplan, Sharir ArXiv'15].
-This is achieved by constructing a certain arrangement of disks of size $\Oh(n^{4})$, and then traversing the faces of this arrangement while updating reachability in a directed grid graph of size $N = \Oh(n^2)$, which can be done in time $\tOh(\sqrt{N}) = \tOh(n)$ per update [Diks, Sankowski ESA'07].
+The discrete Fr\'echet distance is a popular measure for comparing polygonal curves.
+An important variant is the discrete Fr\'echet distance under translation, which enables detection of similar movement patterns in different spatial domains.
+For polygonal curves of length $n$ in the plane, the fastest known algorithm runs in time $\tilde{\mathcal{O}}(n^{5})$ \cite{avraham2015faster}.
+This is achieved by constructing an arrangement of disks of size ${\mathcal{O}}(n^{4})$, and then traversing its faces while updating reachability in a directed grid graph of size $N := {\mathcal{O}}(n^2)$, which can be done in time $\tilde{\mathcal{O}}(\sqrt{N})$ per update \cite{diks2007dynamic}.
+The contribution of this paper is two-fold.

-The contribution of this paper is two-fold: \begin{itemize} \item Although it is a well-known open problem to solve dynamic reachability in directed grid graphs faster than in time $\tOh(\sqrt{N})$, we improve this part of the algorithm: We observe that an \emph{offline} variant of dynamic $s$-$t$-reachability in directed grid graphs suffices, and we solve this offline variant in amortized time $\tOh(N^{1/3})$ per update.
-This results in an improved running time of $\tOh(n^{14/3}) = \tOh(n^{4.66...})$ for the discrete \Fr distance under translation. \item We provide evidence that constructing the arrangement of size $\Oh(n^{4})$ is necessary in the worst case, by proving a conditional lower bound of $n^{4 - o(1)}$ on the running time for the discrete \Fr distance under translation, assuming the Strong Exponential Time Hypothesis.
-This is surprising, since -- to the best of our knowledge -- exhaustively enumerating such a large arrangement is not known to be necessary for any other geometric problem. \end{itemize}
+First, although it is an open problem to solve dynamic reachability in directed grid graphs faster than $\tilde{\mathcal{O}}(\sqrt{N})$, we improve this part of the algorithm: We observe that an offline variant of dynamic $s$-$t$-reachability in directed grid graphs suffices, and we solve this variant in amortized time $\tilde{\mathcal{O}}(N^{1/3})$ per update, resulting in an improved running time of $\tilde{\mathcal{O}}(n^{4.66...})$ for the discrete Fr\'echet distance under translation.
+Second, we provide evidence that constructing the arrangement of size ${\mathcal{O}}(n^{4})$ is necessary in the worst case, by proving a conditional lower bound of $n^{4 - o(1)}$ on the running time for the discrete Fr\'echet distance under translation, assuming the Strong Exponential Time Hypothesis.